Guck111/ts-ssr-react-starter/README.md

-# Getting Started with react-final-boilerplate
+# Getting Started with ts-ssr-react-starter

 1. Clone the code
-2. npm install
+2. yarn
 3. You are good to go with React Application.
 Open http://localhost:3000/ and you can see your changes

 # Modules Installed